jgoguen/jgoguen.github.io/content/contact/careers.md

 aware that I am only considering roles allowing me to work 100% fully and permanently remotely without relocation.
 I have a standard set of questions I request that you answer before an initial exploratory conversation.
-Please also ensure the subject line of your message contains the word "avocado" to show me you've read this far.
+Please also ensure the subject line of your message contains a pun starting with "orange you glad" to show me you've read this far.

 - What is the name of your company and what industry are they in?
 - What role(s) are you asking me to consider?
 Please include either a full job description or a link to a full job description.
 - What is the base cash compensation range for the position?
 Does this range change based on my physical location?
-  - If the job posting allows hiring at multiple levels, please answer based on the lowest level I would be considered for.
+  + If the job posting allows hiring at multiple levels, please answer based on the lowest level I would be considered for.
 - Does your company commit to this role being permanently fully remote, with only occasional trips for in-person meetings?